Conaws/hiwian/README.md

 (transact! conn [[:db/add 123 :person/name "Jim"]])
 ```

-Posh's transact just calls DataScript's transact, but returns an empty
+Hiwian's transact just calls DataScript's transact, but returns an empty
 `[:span]` so that it can easily be used inside the body of components.

 ### active-queries